midoceanbridg/mygittestproject/README.md

 ## Now adding another section

-In order to udnerstand how re-commiting works
+In order to understand how re-commiting works